GoSecure/xxe-workshop/codelabs/index.md

 Positive
 : To read the `.svn/wc.db`, you have two options.
-You can either loaded it with a sqlite client or simply look at it in a text editor.
+You can either loaded it with a SQLite client or simply look at it in a text editor.
 The first option would scale better with large repository history.

 #### Hidden page